Undergraduate Course Descriptions & Syllabi

 |

 47:204:220 : Inequality (3 credits) American society tends to hold itself up as an arbiter of justice and equality, domestically and globally.
 Upon scrutiny, however, the topic of inequality reveals itself to be an epistemological aporia in which starkly oppositional ideas and frameworks are all held up as social goods, whether within American social practice, theoretical debate, academic discourse, or lived experience.
 This course addresses one, central question: How is it that institutions and nations with expressed intentions of achieving freedom, justice, fairness, and democratic thriving often end up both exacerbating injustice and deepening inequality?
-Required Course – B.A.
-Course Learning Goals:
+Required Course Course Learning Goals:

 |